 Includes over 125,000 scanned early English books.
 These include titles by John Locke, Captain John Smith, William Shakespeare, and many, many more.
 The e-books can be viewed in your browser or downloaded as PDF documents.
 Video Tutorial

-A large database of reference and primary sources covering a wide range of topics.
-Sections of the e-books can be viewed in a browser, heard as text to speech, or downloaded as PDF documents.
+A large database of reference and primary sources covering a wide range of topics with sections of the e-books that can be viewed in a browser, heard as text to speech, or downloaded as PDF documents.
+Video Tutorial

-Provides full text electronic access to back issues of over 1,000 core journals in the humanities, social sciences, and sciences.
+Full-text electronic access to back issues of core journals in the humanities, social sciences, and sciences Video Tutorial